Explicit fractional Laplacians and Riesz potentials of classical functions: Introduction

 \end{definition} The Riesz potential has the Fourier multiplier representation

-and within the appropriate parameter ranges and function spaces where both operators are well-defined, the Riesz potential is in fact the inverse of the fractional Laplacian, cf. \cite{Kwasnicki2017}.
-This serves as our second definition: \begin{definition}[Fractional Laplacian (Riesz)] Let $s \in \left(0,\frac{d}{2}\right)$, then we define the fractional Laplacian $(-\Delta)^{s}$ as the inverse of the Riesz potential, i.e.
+Within the appropriate parameter ranges and function spaces where both operators are well-defined, the Riesz potential is in fact the inverse of the fractional Laplacian, cf.~\cite{Kwasnicki2017}.
+This serves as our second definition: \begin{definition}[Fractional Laplacian (Riesz)] Let $s \in \left(0,\frac{d}{2}\right)$.
+If $f$ and $g$ belong to a function space on which the Riesz potential is defined and